 - Love Is a Weakness: Proxima has been shown to be possibly the best hand-to-hand fighter of the Children of Thanos, able to take on and hold her on against multiple Avengers or heroes when needed.
 However, if she is fighting beside her husband Corvus, she becomes easily enraged or distracted if anything happens to him.

 - In Infinity War, Proxima was holding her own until Corvus becomes hurt and she flies into a rage.
 Then she would rather focus on getting him away from danger than continue the battle.

-- In Endgame, Corvus is stabbed by Okoye during the battle, and as Thanos and his forces get distintegrated, Proxima can be seen in the background already cradling Corvus.
-Considering how quickly the distintegration happens, it's implied she had already stopped fighting to protect him for some time.
+- In Endgame, Corvus is stabbed by Okoye during the battle, and as Thanos and his forces get disintegrated, Proxima can be seen in the background already cradling Corvus.
+Considering how quickly the disintegration happens, it's implied she had already stopped fighting to protect him for some time.

 - Ludicrous Gibs: All that's left of her after Wanda throws her into the path of one of Thanos's tunnelling machines.Natasha: That's really gross.

 - More Deadly Than the Male: In comparison to Corvus.
 Corvus is defeated by Okoye in a few seconds, while Proxima is able to fight Black Widow and Okoye at the same time